codefresh-io/docs.codefresh.io/_docs/dashboards/gitops-environments.md

 You can then view the deployment history for a specific version of the application.

+### Identify application versions in different Environments
+Identify the version of the application deployed in different Environments to track the progress of the applications, understand the changes made, and ensure that customers are using the latest or most appropriate release.

+Codefresh does more than just show you the version of the application currently deployed in an Environment.
+You can also:
+* View the charts (dependencies) deployed with the application and the release for each
+* Compare dependency versions with applications in different Environments

+**How to**
+1. In the Codefresh UI, from the Ops in the sidebar, select **Environments**.
+1. Click the version number of the application.

+{% include
+	image.html
+	lightbox="true"
+	file="/images/gitops-environments/version-info.png"
+	url="/images/gitops-environments/version-info.png"
+	alt="Helm chart version for application"
+	caption="Helm chart version for application" max-width="60%"
+%}

+{:start="3"}
+1. Switch been tabular and YAML views to see the dependencies and their versions.

+{% include
+	image.html
+	lightbox="true"
+	file="/images/gitops-environments/version-table-yaml-view.png"
+	url="/images/gitops-environments/version-table-yaml-view.png"
+	alt="Table and YAML views of chart dependencies" caption="Table and YAML views of chart dependencies" max-width="60%"
+%}

+{:start="4"}
+1. To compare the selected application with its counterparts in different Environments, enable **Compare**.

+{% include
+	image.html
+	lightbox="true"
+	file="/images/gitops-environments/version-compare-apps.png"
+	url="/images/gitops-environments/version-compare-apps.png"
+	alt="Compare versions dependencies of application in different Environments" caption="Compare versions dependencies of application in different Environments" max-width="60%"
+%}

 ### View deployment (Timeline) history for applications
 Review the deployments for an application.
-Clicking the application name takes you to the familiar Timeline tab in the GitOps Apps dashboard with the deployment history for the application.
+Clicking the application name takes you to the familiar Timeline tab in the GitOps Apps dashboard displaying the deployment history for the application.
 See [Monitor deployments for selected Argo CD application]({{site.baseurl}}/docs/deployments/gitops/applications-dashboard/#monitor-deployments-for-selected-argo-cd-application).

 1. In the Codefresh UI, from the Ops in the sidebar, select **Environments**.